Capricornus (or Capricorn) is usually

 translated as "The Sea Goat" or "The Goat-Fish", although the name

-literally means horned goat.
+literally means horned goat, or perhaps ibex.

 The constellation is ancient, and was one of the earliest members of the zodiac, perhaps transferred to the heavens from far older earthly concerns.